weberlab-hhu/Helixer/docs/dev_install.md

 ## clone and dev install repositories

-First `cd` into the directory where you wan't the repositories, then
+First `cd` into the directory where you want the repositories, then

 ```
 # GeenuFF (for data management)